Virginia Historical Society: Programs

 The Virginia Museum of History & Culture offers a wide array of educational programs, especially for students and teachers.
 These include outreach programs that take place in school classrooms, guided tours of exhibitions, and workshops and week-long summer institutes for teachers.

 The museum offers three members-only evening lectures and around 20 noontime lectures every year that are open to the public.
 Audio and videos of past lectures are accessible on the web site.

 Current exhibitions include The Story of Virginia, a long-term exhibition that interprets 16,000 years of Virginia history from the earliest artifacts of Native Americans to Virginia at the beginning of the 21st century.

 Virginia House

 Virginia House, situated on a hillside overlooking the James River in Richmond, Virginia, was constructed by Alexander W. Weddell, U.S. ambassador to Spain and Argentina, and his wife, Virginia Weddell, in 1928 from the materials of a 16th-century English manor house previously standing in Warwick.
 It was a blend of three romantic English Tudor designs, and, for its time, was a thoroughly modern home complete with seven full baths, central heat, modern kitchen, and commodious closets.

-Now owned and operated by the Virginia Historical Society as a museum, the house has been preserved much as it was when the Weddells resided there.
+Owned and operated by the Virginia Historical Society as a museum, the house has been preserved much as it was when the Weddells resided there.
 The gardens and grounds of Virginia House provide a rich tapestry of texture and color throughout the year.
-Today, close to 1,000 types of ornamental plants thrive throughout formal and naturalistic gardens.
+Almost 1,000 types of ornamental plants thrive throughout formal and naturalistic gardens.